Katsarski/wallet-api/README.md

 - Test the token encryption mechanism for security
 - Test that regenerated tokens properly invalidate old tokens (old token cannot be reused)
 - Test that expired tokens cannot be reused - correct error code returned (e.g., 401)
+- Test how the transactions behave if the servive is put under load

 ## LLM used:
 - Copilot GPT-4o (.gitignore, requirements.txt, generic README.md and TestPlan.txt structure)